-When forming an LLC in the Hawkeye State, you’ll want to register your company with the Iowa Secretary of State.
-When you do this, you’ll be creating a public record of your company with the state government, which makes it easier for them to contact you and keep you updated on any legal changes.
-To do this, you’ll need a few things, including an LLC name, registered agent, and business address.
+It’s important to register your LLC with the Iowa Secretary of State.
+Doing so creates a public record of your company with the state government.
+This makes it easier for them to contact you and keep you updated on any legal changes.
+To register your LLC, you’ll need an LLC name, registered agent, and business address.

 Deciding on a unique name for your LLC in Iowa is essential.
 Without a distinct name, the Iowa Secretary of State won’t let you register your business.
 As a result, you’ll need to decide your LLC name before forming your LLC and submitting the necessary paperwork.

 You want to be sure your LLC’s official name isn’t already being used in the state of Iowa.
-To see whether your desired name is available, follow the instructions on our Iowa business name lookup to check name availability.
+Use our Iowa business name lookup to check name availability.
 You can also search the Iowa database of existing business names.
 Consult the state statute of naming requirements to know what words can and cannot be used.

 With this in mind, the final words of your company name must be some form of “LLC.”
 You have plenty of options to meet this requirement.
 You can spell out “Limited Liability Company” or write out “Limited Company” instead.
 “Limited” may be abbreviated as “Ltd.,” and “company” may be abbreviated as “Co.”
 Additionally, any of the following abbreviations are acceptable: “LLC,” “L.L.C.,” “LC,” or “L.C.”
 However you choose to write it, the phrase must come at the very end of your company name (e.g., “Iowa Ice Cream, L.L.C.”).